basselalsayed/pocket_positivity/README.md

 ### Setup

-1. Download Expo on your phone from the app store in order to load the app from the QR code.
+1. Download the Expo Client on your phone from the app store in order to load the app from the QR code.
 2. Install expo SDK from: https://expo.io/
+3. Install expo command line interface with: `npm i -g expo-cli`
 3. To run the program clone the following repositories

 - Back-end use the following link: https://github.com/davidpaps/help_for_heroes_backend